 6. Create objective-aligned ad creative.
 Your ad content should match your campaign objective.
 Awareness ads should be engaging and memorable without hard selling.
 Engagement ads should encourage comments and shares.
 Sales ads need clear value propositions and strong calls-to-action.
 Mismatched creative confuses both the algorithm and your audience.

-Frequently asked questions about Meta campaign objectives
+Frequently asked questions about Meta ads campaign objectives

 Q: Which objective is best for beginners?